-Information meetings and individual feedback: Information meetings are held by the ICROFS-secretariat in connection with the call.
-At the information meetings you will be able to hear more about how to fill in the application forms and get individual feedback on concrete/specific project ideas.
-Information meetings have been planned in Copenhagen on 17 March 2020, in Middelfart on 18 March 2020 and in Aarhus on 19 March 2020.
-Check ICROFS.dk for further information and registration.
-In addition, ICROFS welcomes invitations to participate in information meetings organized and advertised by institutions themselves, provided that they can gather at least 5 participants.
-Contact ICROFS at icrofs@icrofs.org to learn more.
+Information meetings and individual feedback

+Information meetings are held by the ICROFS-secretariat in connection with the call.
+At the information meetings you will be able to hear more about how to fill in the application forms.
+Virtual information meetings have been planned on Wednesday 3 February and Thursday 11 February 2021.
+Keep an eye on ICROFS.dk for further information and registration.

-You can also get individual feedback on your project idea by submitting a one-page project outline to the GUDP- and ICROFS-secretariats.
-You can find the template for the project outline at the website under 'Om tilskuddet' -> 'Kan min gode idé blive et GUDP-projekt' (in Danish).
-The 1-page project outline must be sent via e-mail to gudp@lbst.dk with cc to icrofs@icrofs.org, and the secretariat strives to have a maximum processing time of one week.
+You can also get individual feedback on your project idea by submitting a project outline of maximum two pages to the GUDP- and ICROFS-secretariats.
+You can find the template for the project outline here: Kan min gode idé blive et GUDP-projekt (in Danish).
+The project outline must be sent via e-mail to icrofs@icrofs.org with cc to gudp@lbst.dk, and the secretariat strives to have a maximum processing time of one week.